LAMBERLASA/EscapeFromNavezgane-7-Days-To-Die-mods-collection-/README.md

 If you enjoy a particular mod, please locate its original source (typically on 7DTD Mod Launcher, GitHub, Reddit, or the author’s personal page) and consider supporting the developer through feedback, ratings, or donations if available.
 Respecting creators’ work is essential to maintaining a healthy modding community.
+All music used in the game is also copyrighted, please keep this in mind when recording videos with music from the game

 === INSTALLATION GUIDE FOR THE MODPACK ===